Vegan Chocolate Stout Cake: rich, moist and dark chocolate cake made with stout and a vanilla glaze that’s as delicious as it is cruelty-free!

 You’ll need to start by preheating your oven and greasing and lining a 23cm/8inch springform cake tin.

-Then measure flour, white and brown sugar, cocoa, baking powder and salt into a large bowl and whisk together to combine.
+Then measure flour, brown sugar, cocoa, baking powder and salt into a large bowl and whisk together to combine.

 In a separate jug, stir together stout, milk, vanilla and oil until combined.
 (Check out how happy my bottle opener is to be helping out!)